 The study by J-W Park et al. [38] emphasizes the digitalization of various healthcare services that enhances the average life of a human being due to continued growth in the economic conditions, increase in the ageing community and utmost care in the nutritious life.
 The progress of information and communication technology in the healthcare sector results in innovative solutions to mitigate critical issues arising due to social and economic challenges such as the ageing population or chronic illness [16, 46].
 D Zhou et al. [62] suggests intellectual elements of the healthcare sector motivate the scientific and social environmental resources that identify and suggest initiatives against infectious diseases and coronavirus concerns.
 The methodological strategies help to evaluate the effects on the stimulating elements.
+The study was carried out to find the solutions for the synergic method for blending dynamics.
 Sustainable progress and improvement in the medical field is pioneering and influences the global financial system.
 One of the effective strategies to measure sustainability is social orientation [40].